-- 1.1 The event is governed by the rules as detailed in 2024 Halloween Invitational Grade 3 NoR. - 1.2 When the umpires proceed under RRS C8.6 they will be guided by SI Addendum D. - 1.3 Further to NoR 1.3, the RRS is changed as follows: - (a) When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 60 minutes' in Race Signals AP. - (b) RRS 30 is deleted and replaced with: 'After the starting signal, the RC may abandon or shorten any match for any reason, after consulting with the match umpires when practical.' - (c) Within a flight, when a visual signal is displayed over a numeral pennant, the signal applies to that match only.
+- 1.1 The event is governed by the rules as detailed in NoR 1. - 1.2 When the umpires proceed under RRS C8.6 they will be guided by SI Addendum D. - 1.3 Further to NoR 1.4, the RRS is changed as follows: - (a) When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 60 minutes' in Race Signals AP. - (b) RRS 32 is deleted and replaced with: 'After the starting signal, the RC may abandon or shorten any match for any reason, after consulting with the match umpires when practical.' - (c) Match umpires may verbally inform the competitors in their match of an abandonment at the request of the RC without a visual or sound signal being made by the RC.
+This changes Race Signals and RRS 32.3. - (d) Within a flight, when a visual signal is displayed over a numeral pennant, the signal applies to that match only.
 This changes Race Signals.